-It is an offence under the Act for a person to make an untrue statement in information provided under the Act, which includes during hearings.
+It is an offence under The Residential Tenancies Act, 2006 for a person to make an untrue statement in information provided under the Act, which includes during hearings.

 The hearing officer knows nothing about the details of your case.
 You should prepare a point form summary, not a script, from which you can testify or answer the hearing officer's questions.
 Be sure the summary proceeds in a logical, brief manner.